How To Select A Large Range Of Cells In Excel

 Master Keyboard Shortcuts

 Keyboard shortcuts are your best friend when it comes to selecting large ranges of cells.
-As mentioned earlier, Shift + Arrow Keys allows you to select cells one by one, while Ctrl + Shift + Arrow Keys selects all cells from the current cell to the last non-empty cell.
+Think about it: as mentioned earlier, Shift + Arrow Keys allows you to select cells one by one, while Ctrl + Shift + Arrow Keys selects all cells from the current cell to the last non-empty cell.
 Practice these shortcuts until they become second nature.

 Use Named Ranges